 - Church of England

 - Pre-war Occupation:

 - ‘D’ Force Thailand, T Battalion

 - Thailand-Singapore by aircraft; Singapore-Fremantle, HMT Highland Brigade

-Neave Flarty was one of nine Indigenous Western Australians to join 2/4th.
+Neave Flarty was one of eight Indigenous Western Australians to join 2/4th.

 He was wounded in action at Bald Hill, Bukit Timah on 11 February 1942 and admitted to Alexandra Hospital on 12 February with a shrapnel wound to his right knee.
 He was discharged to his unit on 23rd February 1942.

 The above men were all reinforcements and joined ‘E’ Company, probably each had no more than 2-3 months training, completely inadequate for battle.

 Surprisingly they all survived the Fall of Singapore!
 On 12 February 1942 nearly half of ‘E’ Company lost their lives during a Japanese Ambush at Bukiut Timah – including most of the trained and experienced officers.